Colonization of the asteroid belt: Transportation

 Interplanetary spaceflight is a challenge because the asteroid belt is far, hundreds of millions of miles or km away.
 A human mission to Mars, tens of millions of miles or km, is similarly challenging.
 The Mars rover mission, for example, took 253 days to get to Mars.
 Russia, China, and the European Space Agency ran an experiment, called MARS-500, between 2007 and 2011 to gauge the physical and psychological limitations of crewed space flight.
 The experiment concluded that 18 months of solitude was the limit for a crewed space mission.
-With current technology the journey to the asteroid belt would be greater than 18 months, suggesting that a crewed mission may be beyond our current technological capabilities.
+With current technology the journey to the asteroid belt would be greater than 18 months, suggesting that a crewed mission may require overcoming this challenge.

 Landing

 Asteroids are not large enough to produce significant gravity, making it difficult to land a spacecraft.
-Humans have yet to land a spacecraft on an asteroid in the asteroid belt, but unmanned spacecraft have temporarily landed on a few asteroids, the first of which in 2001 was 433 Eros, a NEA from the Amor group, more recently 162173 Ryugu, another NEA of the Apollo group.
+Humans have yet to land a spacecraft on an asteroid in the asteroid belt, but uncrewed spacecraft have temporarily landed on a few asteroids, the first of which in 2001 was 433 Eros, a NEA from the Amor group, more recently 162173 Ryugu, another NEA of the Apollo group.
 This was part of the Hayabusa2 mission that was conducted by the Japanese Space Agency.
 The landing used four solar ionic thrusters and four reaction wheels for orientation control and orbit control of the spacecraft to land on Ryugu.
 These technologies may be applied to complete a successful similar landing in the asteroid belt.